Not sure how to start working out? Getting started is often the hardest part.

 - Find an activity you like (and are good at) – No rule says exercise has to be a drudge!
-If you do something you enjoy, it increases your chance that you’ll stick with it.
+If you do something you enjoy, (maybe a brisk walk?) it increases your chance that you’ll stick with it.
 And, chances are that if you’re good at something, you’ll enjoy it more.

 - Set SMART goals